blockrockettech/data-registry-costings/README.md

 Baseline costings for writing raw data to chain.

-All data is writen to a simple mapping data structure using a key:value.
+All data is writen to a simple mapping data structure using a key value store where the key ios `bytes32` and the value is a variable type depending on the test.

+See `./contracts/DataRegistry.sol` for the actual smart contract tested.
+See `./test/operational-costs.test.js` for the test script to which generates the below outcome.

 ## Results (single write)